krzemienski/awesome-from-stars/README.md

 * [Eyevinn/html-player](https://github.com/Eyevinn/html-player): HTML5 Player with support for HLS, MPEG-DASH and Smooth Streaming
 * [Alir3z4/html2text](https://github.com/Alir3z4/html2text): Convert HTML to Markdown-formatted text.
 * [Eyevinn/html5-hls-player](https://github.com/Eyevinn/html5-hls-player): None
+* [aiqinxuancai/HTMLToNotion](https://github.com/aiqinxuancai/HTMLToNotion): A tool to process HTML exported from Evernote and import it into Notion.
+It can also process HTML from other sources and import it into Notion, solving the problem that images are referenced by URLs rather than stored in Notion.
 * [hishamhm/htop](https://github.com/hishamhm/htop): htop is an interactive text-mode process viewer for Unix systems.
 It aims to be a better 'top'.
 * [swift-server/http](https://github.com/swift-server/http): :warning: Historical HTTP API - please use https://github.com/swift-server/async-http-client instead
 * [adimango/http-live-streaming-examples](https://github.com/adimango/http-live-streaming-examples):  A repository that contains a collection of samples of HTTP Live Streaming.